mbae059/thread_chatting_program/README.md

 ![image](https://github.com/user-attachments/assets/846a6a01-6f87-4b25-b5e2-3fb2314cea42)

-The program has one reading, can have up to 3 writers.
+The program could have multiple readers, have up to 3 writers.

 Reading is open for everyone.